uikit/uikit-site/docs/pages/nav.md

 ***

-## Nav in Off-canvas
+## Nav in offcanvas

-A nav can be used inside an off-canvas from the [Off-canvas component](offcanvas.md).
+A nav can be used inside an offcanvas from the [Offcanvas component](offcanvas.md).
 No modifier class needs to be added.

 ```example
 <a href="#offcanvas-slide" class="uk-button uk-button-default" uk-toggle>Open</a>